 Identifying the sources and characteristics of particulates and volatile organic compounds in New Zealand residential dwellings: Volatile organic compounds (VOCs) are known to cause poor air quality.
 However there has been little research carried out on the sources, compositions and concentrations found in homes in New Zealand.
 VOCs emitted from housing materials vary greatly in both number and concentrations.
 They can be found in numerous building materials including glues, paints and varnishes, epoxies, fillers, carpets, veneers and woods.
 This project will use a dynamic chamber system to capture and identify the compounds and origins of some of the more invasive VOC substances.
 Dynamic chamber studies have the advantage of providing both emission composition and emission rates under determined environmental conditions.
 Where possible, means of VOC reduction and /or mitigation will be identified and evaluated.
 The ultimate project deliverable will be a database identifying materials and associated VOCs and their health effects.

 Keeping our children warm and dry - evidence from Growing Up in New Zealand: Growing Up in New Zealand is a flagship New Zealand longitudinal research resource.
 It consists of data collected about child health and wellbeing, psychosocial and cognitive development, education, family and whānau, culture and identity, and societal context.
-This project will pilot an indoor climate measurement protocol within the Growing Up in New Zealand Leading Light children's schools and homes.
+This project, now completed, piloted an indoor indoor climate measurement protocol within the Growing Up in New Zealand Leading Light children's schools and homes.

-This will provide valuable insight and understanding of the determinants of poor indoor climate and the health and education outcomes associated with indoor climate.
-The project will support the development and testing of a process for measuring indoor climate in classrooms and homes.
-It will develop a protocol to utilise simple monitors to make individual-level measurements of temperature, humidity and carbon dioxide in each cohort child's classroom and home.
+This provided valuable insight and understanding of the determinants of poor indoor climate and the health and education outcomes associated with indoor climate.
+The project supported the development and testing of a process for measuring indoor climate in classrooms and homes.
+It developed a protocol to utilise simple monitors to make individual-level measurements of temperature, humidity and carbon dioxide in each cohort child's classroom and home.

 Ventilation performance in large-span roofs: Long-run skillion-type roofs are becoming more common in schools and other institutions.
 However, there are concerns that they do not allow moisture to be removed effectively because of high airflow resistance.
 This project will provide recommendations and solutions about free air-gap height and whether any additional ventilation openings are required.